FiodorGrecu/Exercises/introduction_to_python/classes/2_unique_subsets/README.md

 # Unique subsets in a List

 # Problem Description
-Write a Python class `py_solution` to implement the method `sub_sets`, which takes in a list of integers, `sset`, and returns a list of lists of all unique subsets in `sset`.
+Write a Python class `py_solution` to implement the method `sub_sets`, which takes in a list of integers, `sset`,and returns a list of lists of all unique subsets in `sset`.
 Hint: You can try using a helper function inside your class definition.

 For Example:
 ```